 Furthermore you can send the speech history via e-mail as a human-readable HTML table or a computer-readable CSV text for further processing/editing by spreadsheet applications.

-The Clear button at the upper-right corner is used to remove all history entries.
+Tap the Trash button at the upper-left corner to remove all history entries.